HariSekhon/Dockerfiles/tools/README.md

 A few of the Hadoop, NoSQL, Web & Linux tools I've written over the years.
 All programs have --help to list the available options.

-See a list of included programs with descriptions [here](https://github.com/harisekhon/tools#a-sample-of-cool-programs-in-this-toolbox).
+See a list of included programs with descriptions on the [GitHub project page](https://github.com/harisekhon/tools#a-sample-of-cool-programs-in-this-toolbox).

 Running the docker container without arguments will show just the list of programs: